IvanIvanoff/absinthe_cache/README.md

 end
 ```

-There are two options to configure the TTL:
+There are two options to configure the TTL (time to live):

 ```elixir
 field :metric_metadata, :metric_metadata do